-The Boil Pit is already largely developed and will be developed to its ultimate surface area in Year 1.
+The Bell Pit is akeady largely developed and will be developed to its ultimate surface area in Year 1.
 The pit is assumed to already be producing groundwater at its ultimate rate.

 The Wight Pit will be developed in Year 1.
-It's ultimate surface area is disturbed Year 1 and it's ultimate depth will be reached in Year 3.
+It's ultimate surface area will be disturbed Year 1 and it's ultimate depth will be reached in Year 3.

 The Springer Pit is developed in Year 2.
-It's ultimate surface Area is disturbed in Year 2 and its ultimate depth will be reached in Year 3.
+It's ultimate surface area is disturbed in Year 2 and it's ultimate depth is reached in Year 3.